Introduction to Bacon & the Art of Living

 Denitrification is the reverse where a more complex molecule is broken down to the point where it ends up with a simple molecule like nitric oxide (NO) or pure nitrogen gas ().
 Denitrification is, therefore, the reverse of nitrification.
 This time it starts with a complex compound of nitrate () which is changed into nitrite (), into nitric oxide (NO), into nitrous oxide () and finally back into nitrogen gas or molecular nitrogen ().
 Note the gain or loss of the oxygen atom in both processes.

 Louis Pasteur, the renowned French chemist, and microbiologist urged Gayon to follow what happens with the oxygen of the nitrite utilised in the process of denitrification.
 They heeded his advice paid close attention to this.
-They conclusively refuted an old notion that nitrate was reduced through chemical means by the hydrogen, generated during fermentation.
-As to the purpose of the loss of oxygen they believed that the bacteria used the oxygen from nitrogen for the combustion of organic matter to generate CO2.
+They conclusively refuted an old notion that nitrate was reduced through chemical means by hydrogen, generated during fermentation.
+As to the purpose of the loss of oxygen they believed that the bacteria used the oxygen from nitrogen for the combustion of organic matter to generate carbon dioxide (CO2).
 (8)

 I told him that the nitrate will be turned into nitrite by bacteria.
 “Yes, yes, yes!”
 He said impatiently.
 “But what else?
 What do you see?”
 Still, I had no clue what he was talking about.